 American psychoanalysis has been much more narrowly medicalized than Freud’s original work.
 While trained as a psychiatrist, Lacan went in the opposite direction and engaged even more extensively with philosophy, literature, the arts, linguistics, logic, and mathematics.
 Among many other things, he developed a rich notion of three orders — Imaginary, Symbolic, and Real — in which we simultaneously participate.

 The Imaginary seems to me to elaborate on Spinoza’s poignant words about human illusions in the Ethics.
-Lacan notably maintained — against American ego psychologists — that the psychoanalytic ego is a product of alienated identification.
+Lacan notably maintained — against the implicit mentalism of the American ego psychologists — that the ego is a product of alienated Imaginary identification.

 The Symbolic or the “Other” is the order of language and culture and social relationships, within which I would place what I have been calling second nature and the transcendental.
 Lacan argued that speech originates neither in the subject nor the ego but in the Other.
 The unconscious for Lacan is not something primitive, and is not a deep interiority.
 He said the unconscious is the “discourse of the Other”, and is structured like a language.
 “I” belongs to the Other.
 We are our words.
 He even said our desire is the desire of the Other.
 Lacan was associated with many famous avant-garde writers and artists, and himself spoke and wrote in a linguistically experimental style with much wordplay, while embracing a structuralist view of language.